Your Affectionate Friend

 Thank you so much for sticking with William and me right through to the end.
 I hope you enjoyed it.

 William’s story is just one of thirty such stories in my Work-in-Progress, The Descent of Chloe Jackson.
-Members of my Readers’ Club can read another one, A Very Small Pond, right now.
+Members of my Readers’ Club can read A Very Small Pond and A Yellow Scrap of Paper right now.

-There’ll be another Readers’ Club Freebie at Christmas, and maybe another Reading Week for everyone next year.
+There’ll be other Readers’ Club Freebies from time to time and maybe another Reading Week for everyone in the Summer.

 In the meantime, I hope you’ll sign up for the newsletters and keep in touch.
 It’s a long and laborious journey ahead of me, and it’d be nice to have friends come along for the ride.